Chandler Quarles

 Chandler Elizabeth Quarles (née, Roberts; born July 24, 1990) is an American Christian musician, who plays Christian pop style of contemporary worship music.
 She has released two independently-made extended plays, Art from the Ashes (2012) and The Color EP (2016).

-Early and personal life
+Early life and education

 Chandler Elizabeth Roberts was born on July 24, 1990, in Conroe, Texas, the daughter of Robert Lee and Susan Elizabeth Roberts (née, Beams), while she was raised in nearby Houston, Texas, with her two younger sisters.
 She graduated from high school in her hometown in 2008, soon thereafter relocating to Nashville, Tennessee to attend Belmont University, where she graduated with her baccalaureate in commercial voice in 2012.